jlbethel/sign-in/README.md

 ##Description

-An app that runs in your browser, allowing students to sign in and out of class, and teachers to check which students are present.
+An app that runs in your browser allowing students to sign in and out of class, and teachers to check which students are present.

 ##Setup